asmithdigital/raads-digital/docs/editor-guide.md

 You will notice an `index.md` file in that same directory, I'll come back to that in a minute as well.

 For now, just think about the buttons.md page.
 The `.md` extension stands for Markdown.
 Markdown is a very basic way to write HTML.
-When you hit save (in Githuib we call it 'commit' instead of save), the build tools for the site will convert Markdown to HTML using Magic.
+When you hit save (in Github we call it 'commit' instead of save.
+More on that later), the build tools for the site will convert Markdown to HTML using Magic.
 Here is a [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).

 First, you need to click the edit button pencil icons or 'Edit in place' from the dropdown.
 Don't click open with `github.dev` or `Github Desktop`.
 That's just confusing.
 Just edit it in place.